jaccomoc/jactl/docs/_posts/2023-11-10-checkpoint-poc.md

 To implement a proof-of-concept of the checkpoint facility, I used the publish/subscribe mechanism provided by the [NATS](https://nats.io) messaging infrastructure.
-I wrote a generic Jactl Server that takes a directory of Jactl scripts and for each script listens on a NATS topic of the same name.
+I wrote a generic Jactl Server that takes a directory of Jactl scripts and for each script listens on a NATS topic of the same name and then provided it with a Jactl script for processing payment requests.

 NATS allows multiple instances of an application to listen on the same topic and will automatically spread the load across those instances.
 Clients can then send requests to a topic and NATS will forward it to one of the instances subscribed to that topic.

-> NATS also supports reliable message streams (called JetStream) but this was not used for this project.
+> Note that although NATS also supports reliable message streams (called JetStream), this was not used for this project.
 > Since we are checkpointing our state when necessary, we rely on the checkpointing to provide reliability and use
 > standard NATS messaging without any reliability guarantees.